Frequently Asked Questions are categorized alphabetically and listed here.

 Are there any requirements that must be met prior to filing a motion for extraordinary compensation?

-Who hears a motion for extraordinary compensation for cases?
+Who hears a motion for extraordinary compensation?

 What evidence should be presented at hearing?